 - Successfully briefed appellate matters before the U.S. Court of Appeals for the Ninth Circuit and the Nevada Supreme Court, including affirmance of a district court's order dismissing borrower's appeal of bankruptcy court decision and affirmance of a trial court's order dismissing an action for lack of personal jurisdiction

-- Represent special servicers in the appointment of a receiver over property where borrower committed events of default
+- Represents special servicers in the appointment of a receiver over property where borrower committed events of default

-- Represent lenders pursuing guarantors for breach of personal guaranty
+- Represents lenders pursuing guarantors for breach of personal guaranty

 - Provided legal counsel in review of servicer compliance with an OCC Consent Order related to foreclosure practices